files-community/Website/src/routes/docs/contributing/translating/+page.md

 - many (also used for fractions if they have a separate class)
 - other (required—general plural form—also used if the language only has a single form)

-In the Editor, you don’t have to manually add or delete plural categories to the translations you are making.
+In the Crowdin editor, you don’t have to manually add or delete plural categories to the translations you are making.
 Just click `Copy Source`, and the source string will be copied to the translation field with the number of plural categories right for the current target language.

 <img src="/docs-resources/Crowdin-EditorCommandButtons.png" alt="Editor command buttons" />

-For a complete list of languages with Language Plural Rules, visit [Unicode Org web page](https://www.unicode.org/cldr/charts/45/supplemental/language_plural_rules.html).
+For a complete list of languages with Language Plural Rules, visit [Unicode web page](https://www.unicode.org/cldr/charts/45/supplemental/language_plural_rules.html).

 Please do care about:

-- `other` tag has always to be defined in any languages.
+- `other` tag must always be defined in any languages.
-- If there're tags that have the same value as `other` tag, they can be omitted.
+- If there are tags that have the same value as the `other` tag, they can be omitted.
-- In case of a specific translation for a learned value, you can use `=NUMBER {TEXT}`.
-Use only for values that are not specified using predefined tags in source language (`en-US`).
+- In the case of a specific translation for a learned value, you can use `=NUMBER {TEXT}`.You should only use this for values that are not specified using predefined tags in source language (`en-US`).
 This is most commonly used to define for the value `0`.

-For example, Japanese doesn't have plural but `other` tag has to be defined though `one` and `other` tag have the same value in Japanese.
+For example: there are no plurals in Japanese, so the `other` tag has to be defined despite the `one` and `other` tags having the same value in Japanese.

 ### Number

 The purpose of the number type is to display different number values such as percentage, currency, and decimal numbers independently from the locale conventions for those.
 This enables adjustment of the message output to the number formats used in different locales.

-The placeholder `{0, number}` only specifies the resulting number format, this is never translated, it must always be kept in the same form, but can be moved to positions that require translation.
+The placeholder `{0, number}` only specifies the resulting number format.
+This is _never_ translated and must always be kept in the same form, but obviously can be moved to positions that require translation.

-Please do care about:
+Please mind:

 - The placeholder `#` indicates where the value will be inserted.
 This allows you to define a future position according to your translation.

 ### Remarks

 If you're not sure which tags should be added, you can click the `i` button to see available tags.
-You can also click 'generate skelton' to see a preview.
+You can also click the 'generate skelton' button to see a preview.

 <img src="/docs-resources/Crowdin-PreviewGenTip.png" alt="Generate skeleton to see preview" />